brockmanmatt/CoverageTrends/README.md

 # CoverageTrends
-This archives headlines and links on news websites every four hours.
+This archives headlines and links on news websites every hour.
 Working on getting it down to less time using less space, but wanted to start archiving sooner than later.

 # main.py
 Sets timers to run every 1 hours